Montreal Practice 3: Vettel only just faster than Alonso

 9 June, 2012

-Jun.9 (Apex) If the final free practice session of the Canadian Grand Prix weekend is any indication, then we can expect it to be very, very close at the sharp end of proceedings, as Sebastian Vettel topped the timing screens after 60 minutes, but was a mere 0.006 seconds faster than Fernando Alonso.
+Jun.9 (GP247) If the final free practice session of the Canadian Grand Prix weekend is any indication, then we can expect it to be very, very close at the sharp end of proceedings, as Sebastian Vettel topped the timing screens after 60 minutes, but was a mere 0.006 seconds faster than Fernando Alonso.

 After spending most of Friday there or thereabouts, world champion Sebastian Vettel came good in the final free practice session of the Canadian Grand Prix weekend at Circuit Gilles Villeneuve on the Ile de Notre Dame in Montreal,